 - Pull back the comforter or duvet and check the sheets for spots or stains that look either brownish or slightly red.
 Often these are telltale signs of bed bug droppings

-- Pull back the sheets and check the seems of the mattress.
-Bed bugs hide deep in these seems and will attempt to burrow in and wait for the next victim to appear.
+- Pull back the sheets and check the seams of the mattress.
+Bed bugs hide deep in these seams and will attempt to burrow in and wait for the next victim to appear

-- You could also check furniture.
+- You could also check the furniture.
 Take a look at the seams and under cushions for any sign of bed bugs.
-(If the furniture is of a dark color I will usually use a piece of white paper and place it near these areas and check to see if any appear on the sheet)
+(If the furniture is of a dark color use a piece of white paper and place it near these areas and check to see if any appear on the paper)

 BedBugRegistry.com allows you to plug in an address and search for a hotel that might have a possible infestation.
-You should keep in mind that just because a hotel had bed bugs once it does not mean it has a widespread problem.
+At last check, the registry listed 367 bug reports across the state of Nevada.
+Keep in mind that just because a hotel had bed bugs once it does not mean it has a widespread problem.
 Also, realize that these are all personal reports by readers and the ability to confirm each and every account is impossible.
-What might be a harmless insect to a professional can be a bed bug to a weary traveler.
+What might be a harmless insect to a professional can be perceived as a bed bug to a weary traveler.

 Bed Bug Photos and Information